Slipher3D/GameTools/README.md

 # GameTools
-An addon for Blender 2.8 to assist in my game asset creation.
+An addon for Blender 2.8 to assist in game asset creation.

-Currently only has two functions to speed up high poly creation.
-A button in the side panel will apply smoothing, bevel, and subsurf modifiers to the selected meshes.
-And a second button to use the multiobject renamer.
-It's useful when you need to do quick bakes in substance painter and need _high and _low added to each meshes name.
+This addon is centered around making tedious tasks quicker for baking and exporting.
+The workflow in mind is exporting from Blender 2.8 to Substance Painter with quick multi-object renaming and exporting based on object name/selection.

+Multi-Object Renamer
+This tools allows the renaming of the current selection of meshes with prefix, suffix, and enumeration.
+The enumeration follows that of blender's convention (ie 'meshname'.001).

+Export
+Export is a quick export menu for exporting meshes for baking.
+Each mesh can be exported as it's own file, or all together broken up into two files, the low and high.
+The object list is taken from the currently selected meshes.
+It currently supports FBX and OBJ, with a limited set of options.